To deliver every patient with a healthy smile

 Dental Associates offers clear braces as an option for traditional bracesTraditional braces consist of standard metal brackets that are placed on your teeth with an adhesive and connected by wire.
 They require periodic tightening so steady pressure can gradually straighten your teeth and align your jaw.
 While metal braces brackets are still the most common, there are various other treatment options available.
 Read below to learn more about traditional braces and how you can customize them to fit your lifestyle.

-Your doctor will use a scanner such as the iTero® digital scanning system to create fast, precise 3D digital images of your teeth.
-(Some doctors will take physical impressions.)
-Then your doctor will map out a precise treatment plan, including the exact movements of your teeth and how long your treatment will be.
+Dr. Karkhanechi will use a digital scanning system to create fast, and precise 3D digital images of your teeth.
+Then, Dr. karkhanechi will map out a precise treatment plan, including the exact movements of your teeth and how long your treatment will be.
 You’ll even get to see how your teeth will move and preview your new smile.

-Your custom-made aligners will be made of our proprietary SmartTrack® material.
-They’re virtually invisible, so most people won’t even notice you’re wearing them during your teeth straightening.
-Wear your Invisalign clear aligners 20 to 22 hours a day for the best results, taking them out to eat and to brush and floss.
+Your aligners are virtually invisible, so most people won’t even notice you’re wearing them during your teeth straightening.
+Wear your Invisalign clear aligners 20 to 22 hours a day for the best results, only taking them out to eat and to brush and floss.

 As you wear each set of aligners, your teeth will gently and gradually shift into place.
-Your doctor may recommend that you begin wearing a new set of aligners every week and schedule check-ups every six weeks or so.
-At every stage you’ll be able to see your progress and imagine how far your new smile will take you.
+Dr. Karkhanechi may recommend that you change to a new set of aligners every week or 10 days depending on your treatment progress and schedule check-ups every eight weeks or so.
+At every stage you’ll be able to see your progress and you’ll be one step closer to your new smile.